The government will today publish draft legislation to cap energy prices until at least 2020 in an effort to reduce bills for millions of households.

 Under the bill, energy regulator Ofgem will be required to consult and impose an absolute price cap on standard variable tariffs (SVTs), which are default tariffs that can cost hundreds of pounds more than cheaper deals.
 Around 18m customers are currently on SVTs or other default tariffs.

-The Department for Business, Energy and Industrial Strategy (Beis) said the cap will come into effect as soon as practicable after legislation is passed, but it is unlikely to be in place before the winter.
+The Department for Business, Energy and Industrial Strategy (Beis) said the cap would come into effect as soon as practicable after legislation is passed, but it is unlikely to be in place before the winter.

 Prime Minister Theresa May first proposed a cap on energy prices during the General Election campaign, and last week at the Conservative party conference she promised “an end to rip off energy prices once and for all”.

 “While we favour free markets, we will take action to fix them,” May said.

 Energy bills in the UK have doubled in the past decade to average around £1,200 a year.

 However, the plans have been criticised over the potential to cause bills to rise in the longer term and make consumers even less engaged with their bills.